Argentine president says Brazilians 'came from the jungle', sparking uproar

 “Excuse me, Mexican and Brazilian friends, on behalf of all Argentines we feel a lot of embarrassment.
 You know how much we love you, and your countries and customs,” said one user under the name Barbara Bongiovanni.

-Reporting by Nicolas Misculin; Editing by Adam Jourdan; Editing by David Gregorio
+Reporting by Nicolas Misculin and Hugh Bronstein; Editing by Adam Jourdan; Editing by David Gregorio and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.